oscbyspro/DiffableTextViews/Documentation/PatternTextStyles.md

 ## Pattern

-A pattern is a collection of characters to compare value characters against.
+A collection of characters.

-### Hidden

-The suffix of the pattern is hidden with the \\.hidden() method.
+- Its suffix may be hidden with the \\.hidden() method.

 ## Placeholder

-A placeholder is a character used by the pattern to reserves a position for value characters.
-It has a predicate used to validate candidates for the position.
-To replace a placeholder, the replacement character must satisfy the predicate.
+A placeholder is a character used to reserves positions in a pattern.

+- To replace a placeholder, the replacement character must satisfy its predicate.
-### Independent

-There may be multiple placeholder characters and each may use a different validation rules.
+- There may be multiple placeholders and each may use independent validation rules.

-### Value
+## Value

-A value is a collection of characters.
-Its size is limited to the number of placeholder characters in the pattern.
+A collection of characters.

+- Its size is limited to the number of placeholders in the pattern it tries to fill.

 ## Examples

 ### Phone

+A phone number bound to a String.
+The pattern is visible.

 ```swift
 struct PatternTextStyleExample: View {